- How to Create Tracking URLs in the UTM Builder – Real-life Example

 - Do use this UTM parameter to track varieties in copy.
 But feel free to get creative with it, too.
 Beyond a PPC keyword, you can use it to indicate your Facebook ad headline, or email’s subject line.

 - Helps you differentiate between ads or posts on the same platform.
 Comes in handy for A/B testing images or ad copy.

 - Use this parameter to indicate link placement — headline vs. body vs. image vs. footer.
 Or to put in your ad version when testing.
 Or to make your own advanced uses of UTMs.

 How to Format Your UTM Text

 Best practice for UTM tagging when using more than one word in a parameter is to hyphenate the words.
 That makes it easier to read the data in analytics tools.
 The reason is that spaces are turned into code that’s hard to read, namely the symbols %20.

 Best practice for letter case is to use all lower case.
 Analytics tools see email and Email as two different things.
 You’d rarely want to make a distinction like that on purpose.
 But if you did, there’d be better ways.

-Custom UTM Parameters, Naming Conventions, Templates, Workspace Rules, and Much More
+Custom UTM Parameters, UTM Naming Conventions, UTM Templates, Workspace Rules, and Much, Much More